SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-ingest-pipeline.md

 ## Summary

-In this lab, you created a pipeline to automate data processing, developed a notebook for writing and testing your pipeline logic, and then modified the pipeline to refine its functionality.
-These tasks helped you gain practical experience in building and optimizing data workflows within a pipeline.
+In this exercise, you have completed the following:

+- Created a pipeline to automate data processing.
+- Developed a notebook to write and test pipeline logic.
+- Modified the pipeline to refine and optimize its functionality.

 ## You have successfully completed the lab

+By completing this hands-on lab on How to use Apache Spark in Microsoft Fabric, you have developed a comprehensive understanding of data engineering workflows within the Fabric environment.
+You created and managed lakehouses, performed data exploration and transformation using Spark notebooks, ingested data through Dataflows (Gen2), and orchestrated processes using pipelines.
+This end-to-end experience has equipped you with the practical skills required to build, automate, and optimize scalable data solutions in Microsoft Fabric.